yuulive/srthg/README.md

 ## License

-Aristeia is licensed under the Apache License, Version 2.0.
+Xu is licensed under the Apache License, Version 2.0.